-How adidas Uses WOVO to Power Social Compliance and Meet CSDDD Obligations
+Case Study: How adidas Uses WOVO Worker Voice Tools to Meet CSDDD Obligations Across 400,000 Workers

 The EU Corporate Sustainability Due Diligence Directive (CSDDD) requires companies to engage individuals or groups whose rights or interests are, or could be, affected by their operations—this clearly includes workers in global supply chains.